Resolution plc

 Resolution plc was a UK insurance company headquartered in the City of London.
 It was listed on the London Stock Exchange and was once a constituent of the FTSE 100 Index but was acquired by the Pearl Group in May 2008.

 History

 Early history

-The Resolution Life group was formed in 2004 to provide a vehicle for life funds that have been closed to new business, but have liabilities extending many years into the future, nicknamed zombie funds.
+The Resolution Life group was formed in 2004 to provide a vehicle for life funds that have been closed to new business, but have liabilities extending many years into the future.

 The first purchase was the life insurance business of Royal & SunAlliance, followed by the purchase of Swiss Life's UK business.

-In September 2005, Resolution Life merged with the FTSE company Britannic Group, who had closed to new business in 2003.
+In September 2005, Resolution Life secured a listing on the London Stock Exchange by merging with Britannic Group.

 In 2006, the merged group bought the life business of Abbey National, a transaction of £3.6 billion that brought entry into the FTSE 100.

 On 30 May 2007 Resolution announced a strategic partnership with Capita which will result in the transfer of approximately two thousand staff in Customer Services and IT and phased outsourcing of back-office customer services to India.